esatkorkmaz/esatkorkmaz.github.io/_posts/2026-05-12-gdf-introduction.md

 An other option I considered was raylib, which is excellent for educational purposes.
 But it's way too simple compared to a framework like MonoGame and it's more suitable for total beginners or maybe hobbyists.
 MonoGame is a more structured option than raylib, but that doesn't mean it's worse for learning.
 It's a proven framework and a solid choice for our purposes.

 And lastly, C# is a suitable programming language in our case.
 Without dealing with things like memory management, it allows us to focus on systems with a clean architecture.
 We're not going to have a business with performance-critical things that every milliseconds is relatively important like handling thousands of game objects.
-For our purposes, it is more than enough
+For our purposes, it is more than enough.

 In the next part, we're going to look at scene management in MonoGame.